-The 110v breakers are located in the stbd engine compartment
+The 110v breakers are located in the port engine compartment

 The 110 volt outlets will operate whilst you are plugged in to shore power or running the generator.
-Ensure that the 110v breakers are on when using the 110v outlets.
+If the outlets do not work then ensure that the 110v breakers are in the 'On' position as shown below.

-Shore power / Generator selector switch (also in stbd eng compartment)
+Shore power / Generator selector switch (also in port eng compartment)